Jacobbishopxy/rustopia/fabrix/README.md

 # Fabrix

-Fabrix, a lib crate, which is built on `polars` Series and DataFrame as base data structures, communicates among different data sources, such as Database, File, and BSON/JSON.
-Furthermore, ETL process among different sources are provided as well, and additionally, manipulation or operation on data itself is enhanced.
+Fabrix is a lib crate, who uses [Polars](https://github.com/pola-rs/polars) Series and DataFrame as fundamental data structures, and is capable to communicate among different data sources, such as Database (MySql/Postgres/Sqlite), File, BSON/JSON and etc. Furthermore, ETL process among different sources are provided as well, and additionally, manipulation or operation on data itself is enhanced.

 ## Structure